PySemos/logic-gate/README.md

 # Digital Circuit Simulation using Inheritance

-pg.
+From pg.
 45 in the book: "Problem solving with algorithms and data structures using Python".